hawknewton/bigrig/README.md

 environments and you'll need the ability to configure the application in an environment-specific way.

-Shipper lets you specify environment-specific configuration for all your environments in one place.
+Bigrig lets you specify environment-specific configuration for all your environments in one place.
 Having a single source-of-record for all environment details means it's easier to configure a new environment and it's easier to see the differences between environments.